Generic Properties of Koopman Eigenfunctions for Stable Fixed Points and Periodic Orbits: Some background on symmetric polynomials

 \section{Some background on symmetric polynomials}

 For the reader's convenience, this appendix reviews some facts about symmetric polynomials relevant to Lemma \ref{lem:nonres-full-measure}.
 See, e.g., \cite{blumsmith2017tft} for additional background.
-The first fact relates a polynomial's coefficients to certain symmetric polynomials of its roots. \begin{thm}[Vieta's theorem] If $f \in \R[x]$ is a degree $n$ monic polynomial with roots $\alpha_1,\dots,\alpha_n \in \C$, then
+The first fact relates a polynomial's coefficients to certain symmetric polynomials of its roots. \begin{thm}[Vieta's theorem] If $f \in \R[x]$ is a degree $n\geq 1$ monic polynomial with roots $\alpha_1,\dots,\alpha_n \in \C$ repeated with multiplicity, then

 where